 Tom has held key chemical engineering positions at Hardy Animal Nutrition since 2009.
 Before joining the company full time as product specialist, Tom interned for HAN for three consecutive summers while pursuing his Bachelor of Science degree from Miami University in Ohio.

 He was instrumental in the design and implementation of the company’s original prill tower, which in 2010 made Hardy the first full-service U.S. manufacturer, packager and distributor of natural animal feed ingredients for the cattle, poultry, swine and equine industries.

 Tom was also integral in the research, development and construction management phases of HAN’s new, $20-million-dollar prill facility, which is our largest and most significant undertaking to date.
 There are only two similar operations nationwide, neither of which features all of HAN’s capabilities in natural products formulation.

 Tom employs cost savings analysis, system optimization, project management and R&D skills to help advance HAN’s leadership role as producer of natural animal nutrition for some of the world’s largest food companies.

 Brett began with Hardy Industrial Technologies in utility operations in August 2013, shortly after earning a 4.0 GPA and master’s of international affairs from Texas A&M University.
 He also holds a Bachelor of Arts degree from Denison University, where he graduated magna cum laude.
-In addition, Brett is a National Merit® scholar who has received a host of impressive academic awards and scholarships, including membership in the Phi Beta Kappa honor society.
+In addition, Brett is a National Merit® scholar who has received a host of impressive academic awards and scholarships, including membership in the exclusive Phi Beta Kappa honor society.